rickballard/CoCiviumBackUp/staging/_imported/Civium/archive/codex05-truth-metrics.md

 ## Overview

-Truth in Civium is treated as probabilistic and contextual, assessed through structured metrics and verification processes to support informed decision-making and trust.
+Truth in CoCivium is treated as probabilistic and contextual, assessed through structured metrics and verification processes to support informed decision-making and trust.

 This codex outlines standards, metrics, and protocols for evaluating truth claims within civic discourse and governance.